NiklasEi/bevy_asset_loader/README.md

 ## Failure state

-A loading state can be configured to set a failure state if one of the assets contained in a collection fails to load.
-You can set failure states by calling `on_failure_continue_to` (see [`failure_state`](bevy_asset_loader/examples/failure_state.rs) example).
+For the case that some asset in a collection fails to load, you can configure a failure state via `on_failure_continue_to` (see [`failure_state`](bevy_asset_loader/examples/failure_state.rs) example).
 If no failure state is configured and some asset fails to load, your application will be stuck in the loading state.

+In most cases this happens, an asset file is missing, or a certain file ending does not have a corresponding asset loader.
+In both of these cases, a quick look into the application logs should help, since Bevy prints warnings about those issues.

 ## Usage without a loading state